mcuringa/mixi/content/courses/design-lab.md

 </div>
 </div>

 <div class="container">
 {%  md %}
+<h2>Software</h2>
+Student are encouraged to bring a laptop to each class meeting.
+If you do not have a laptop, you will be able to borrow one.
+You will not be able to complete class assignments using a phone, tablet/iPad, or Chromebook.
+If you are using a work laptop, please make sure that you have permission to install software.

+**Required software:**

+- [Inkscape](https://inkscape.org/) <small>_vector graphics_</small>
+- [Krita](https://krita.org/en/) and (optional) [GIMP](https://www.gimp.org/) <small>_photos & raster graphics_</small>
+- [Discord](https://discordapp.com/) <small>_chat--install on your phone and laptop_</small>

 <h2>Class schedule</h2>
 This is an intensive, summer course where we squeeze a full semester's worth of work into two weeks!
 In addition to class meetings, you will need to spend time outside of class in the maker lab, and arrange time to complete your museum visits.
+There are also readings and museum visits that must be completed on your own time.
+Please plan your schedule so that you can accommodate all of the course requirements.

 **Readings listed below are due for that class session, including our first meeting.**
 Please come to class prepared to discuss the readings.